 Jenn quickly got to work searching for a wedding venue.
 After touring Oscar Swan Country Inn in Geneva, she immediately knew it was what she wanted.
 The 8-acre estate with a cozy bed-and-breakfast reminded her of her grandmother’s home.
 The backyard and garden accommodated her guest list of 150 for the June 4, 2016, wedding.

 “We had a huge dance party and all the children were able to run around in the yard,” Steve says.
 “Our guests loved the space.
 They also enjoyed the food – Oscar Swan catered in a buffet-style fashion and many of our guests said it was the best wedding food they’d ever had.”

 Jenn appreciated how flexible the venue was in allowing her to hire some outside vendors.
 Not having to stick to a pre-planned package was important to her.

 She says, “We wanted our wedding to be relaxing and fun, and that’s exactly what it was.” – LGL

-Master Planners: Maxon Riverboat and Riverside Restaurant, Oregon, Ill.
+Master Planners: Maxson Riverboat and Riverside Restaurant, Oregon, IL

 Samm Hinrichs developed a master plan when she met Ken Dawson, through mutual friends, at a haunted house.